Can You Conclude That This Parallelogram is a Rectangle? A Deep Dive into Quadrilateral Properties

 - All angles are right angles (90 degrees): This is the crucial difference between a parallelogram and a rectangle.

-Therefore, to determine if a parallelogram is a rectangle, we need to ascertain if it possesses this additional property – the presence of four right angles.
+That's why, to determine if a parallelogram is a rectangle, we need to ascertain if it possesses this additional property – the presence of four right angles.
 Simply knowing it's a parallelogram isn't sufficient.

 Methods to Determine if a Parallelogram is a Rectangle